Ontario Archaeological Society - Huronia Chapter

 The Ontario Archaeological Society is a registered charitable organization that promotes the ethical practice of archaeology.

 Ontario's historic and prehistoric resources are continually being destroyed by urban, commercial and industrial development.

 The general public, students and professional alike are encouraged to become members of the Society and to support its co-ordinating role in helping to record and preserve our non-renewable cultural heritage.

 Huronia Chapter Monthly Meetings:

-second Thursday of the month at the Huronia Museum, King Street, Midland, Ontario starting at 7:00 PM - the presentation portion of the meeting is open to the public, with the business meeting which follows in the same evening is for members only.
+second Wednesday of the month at the Midland Public Library, King Street, Midland, Ontario starting at 7:00 PM - the presentation portion of the meeting is open to the public.

 Huronia Chapter of the OAS website is found at

 - Share information, teach if you can, learn all you can.